Wonderlic test: In popular culture

 A simplified and condensed version of the Wonderlic test appeared in older editions of the Madden NFL video game series.
-The Madden version of the test is taken in "Superstar Mode" portion of the game, to make the game experience more realistic, although, it is now optional.
 The questions usually consist of basic math and English questions.
 For example, "If Adrian Peterson rushes for 125 yards in a game, how many yards will he have at the end of the season if he keeps up with this pace?".
 Players have four answers to choose from when taking this version of the test.